ManonLef/shopping-cart/notes/notes.md

 - set up my React project with Vite.
 - [ ] find and keep track of available API's I could use for this project
 - [ ] go through the `React Testing Library` docs and review testing section as needed

+## 2023-10-12
+- I started sketching out the basic idea but most of the base components are layed out already.
+- Need to have a plan for the hierarchy regarding shopping cart, items in cart, nav bar.
+Since the shopping cart amount of items need to be displayed inside the navbar.
+- the cart amount of items could possibly be a child of cart, with cart being lower in hierarchy/child of nav bar.
+That way the state is lifted up to where it's required.
+- Do:
+  - [x] create product components to display on the shop page
+- Now I want to add a button to product, which adds to cart.
+This means the cart state has to be adjusted which is outside this component so has to be higher up the tree?
+  - I probably need to add all properties to the product itself since it has to be editable later as well, like removing items (from cart).
+This means default in cart is 0.
+  - This might just be the answer since then all we have to share and edit are the product key/values
+    - concern: would have to filter through all available products to display cart.
+So this is probably not an option.
+As soon as user clicks add to cart, it should add the product to a cart array probably if it has a value > 0
+- I'll work on gathering the data through the API first
+- [Mock shop](https://mock.shop/) which has a nice [Demo](https://demostore.mock.shop/)
+- I decided to add the API fetch to the `App` component since that way it only fires once on initial load.

+- [ ] Testing: create mock for API data

+### Pseudo API data
+- [x] get products from [data fetch](https://mock.shop/api?query={products(first:%2020){edges%20{node%20{id%20title%20description%20featuredImage%20{id%20url}%20variants(first:%203){edges%20{node%20{price%20{amount%20currencyCode}}}}}}}})
+- [x] assign data I want to product properties
+  - what do I want exactly from each `node`?
+    - [x] title => `node.title`
+    - [x] description => `node.description`
+    - [x] image => `node.featuredImage.url`
+    - [x] price => `node.variants.edges[0].node. price.amount` (no currency)
+    - [x] id/key => `node.id`
+- [x] add product with required data to Products list
+- [x] do this for all products before passing them to the element that needs it.

+## 2023-10-12 End of day notes
+- I struggled a bit with the data fetching since I didn't want to fetch on each shop link click.
+I ended up adding the fetch to the router for now...
+Not sure if that's the best way, but it will not remount, so also not refetch, and I can pass the resulting data as props to the children that need it.
+I will look at it more tomorrow.
+- I also managed to get the data from the API to render my products.
+I will call it a day for now.

+## Ideas for future
+- store API data fetch in localStorage and only useEffect (if possible) based on data available in LS -(this is probably not needed now but might be good for future to limit API calls?)